awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `tagResource(input:completion:)`

 Adds to or modifies the tags of the given resource.
 Tags are metadata which can be used to manage a resource.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">TagResource action.
+Requires permission to access the [TagResource](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)